Pics of my chicken coop in case useful to others who are building their own. It has a sunflower theme because I used an old mural for the exterior.

 The LEDs are a tad bright so I’ve nested the strip inside a piece of white molding attached to the wall at 45°.
 The resulting illumination is bounced off the ceiling.

 To spy on my chickens I’ve installed a Wyze (v2) video camera equipped with a 64Gb microSD card.
 Here’s a still showing birds on perch.
-I have a second cam trained on the dust bath in the unlikely event they use it.
+I have a second cam trained lower level so that I can monitor the pop door and the water status.

 To monitor the temperature and humidity in the coop I’ve added a SensorPush, configured to send me phone alerts if temperature gets too low or too high.
 I can also set humidity alarms.
 I purchased the SensorPush G1 Gateway, too, so that I could access the data even when I’m away from home (normal version is Bluetooth-only).
 Overkill, surely, but fun.